jacobzaidiau/TriangleServerAndMVC/README.md

 Accessed at http://localhost:53479/TriangleTool.asmx

+### Instructions for how to develop, use, and test the code.

+Download the TriangleWebService folder in Windows Server 2019, or build it yourself in Visual Studio 2019 and place the web service in Windows Server 2019.

+In Windows Server 2019, open Server Manager, click on Manage > Add Roles and Features, and in features, install .NET Framework 4.5 if it has not been done already.
+Also go to Server and choose IIS from the left panel and note down the IPv4 Address.

+If you do not have IIS Manager, in Windows Powershell, type the following command.

+`Install-WindowsFeature -name Web-Server -IncludeManagementTools`

+In IIS Manager, in the connections tab on the left, click your computer name > Sites and right click Default Web Site and choose Add Aplication....
+In the Add Application menu, type in a name as your Alias (e.g. TriangleWebService) and set the Physical Path to the folder containing your .asmx file.
+Click OK.

+Go to your Computer Name > Application Pools and verify that the Application Pools you have created, as well as the .NET application pools are currently running.

+Return to your Computer Name > Sites > Default Web Site and right click your alias name and choose "Switch to Content View".
+You will see your .asmx file.
+Right click your Web.config file and choose Edit Permissions, and a Properties window will display.
+In the Security tab, verify that the users IUSR and IIS_IUSRS exist and have Full control permissions.
+If not, you will need to click Edit, and Add these users in yourself.

+Now, simply right click your .asmx file and select Browse.
+You will be taken to a page with all the functions.
+And finally, for completetion, replace "localhost" in your web browser URL with the IIS Server IP Address from earlier.

 ## Triangle MVC

 This is a tool which allows the user to manually edit the results of a triangle.
 There really are no restrictions on what can be added here so users can get really creative with the results they wish to display.